gambol99/embassy/README.md

       "path": "/services/prod/apache/80/49161/13532987eae2"
     }

-Discovery will then read these and produce an endpoint of 192.168.13.90:49161
+Discovery will then read these and produce an endpoint of 192.168.13.90:49161.

+##### **Etcd Certificates**

+You can use the etcd tls support by passing the paths for the key, cert and cacert on the command line options

+      -etcd-cacert="": the etcd ca certificate file (optional) -etcd-cert="": the etcd certificate file (optional)
+      -etcd-keycert="": the etcd key certificate file (optional)

 #### **Consul Notes**

-The consul agent watches for changes on services; the manner in which you get the services registered once again is up to you, though take a look at [registrator](https://github.com/progrium/registrator) if you've not got something in place already.
+The consul agent watches for changes on catalog services; the manner in which you get the services registered once again is up to you, though take a look at [registrator](https://github.com/progrium/registrator) if you've not got something in place already.
+Note, the endpoints filtered so only those passing the health checks are returned.

       $ ./embassy -interface eth0 -discovery 'consul://HOST:8500' -v=3 -p=9999
       # (assuming registrator and a consul cluster is already at hand)